Anjali-sri/Anjali-sri/README.md

 - 👋 Hi, I’m @Anjali-sri
 - 👀 I’m interested in Coding and Android Devolopment.
-- 🌱 I’m currently learning DSA.
+- 🌱 I’m currently working as a Software Developer at WFX.
 - 💞️ I’m looking to collaborate on open source projects.
-- 📫 How to reach me mini2110anjali@gmail.com
+- 📫 How to reach me anjali21sri@gmail.com

 <!---
 Anjali-sri/Anjali-sri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.